 Lab instructions and related assignments will be posted on D2L prior to each scheduled lab.

 (c) Lecture Resources:

 Lectures are based on PowerPoint slides and will be delivered online.
 The slides will be posted on the course D2L website, along with additional resources for review and activities to complete.
-Slides may be downloaded or printed to help follow the lectures.

 4. Course Content and Schedule